 The Giant Rafflesia, the biggest flower in the world, is a rare sight that can be spotted in just a few countries in Southeast Asia: Thailand, Borneo, Indonesia, Malaysia and the Philippines.
 If you are in Thailand, head to Khao Sok National Park and ask at the local tourist agencies if the flower has been seen blooming recently.
-Here’s more information about the Rafflesia and how to find it in the wild in Thailand.
+Continue reading for information about the Rafflesia and how to find it in the wild when travelling in Thailand.

 Why is the Giant Rafflesia so special?